 Website translation is more important than you might think.
 According to statistics, only 20% of people worldwide can speak and read English.
-If you don’t translate your website, you might be overlooking a huge part of the market.
+If you don’t translate your SaaS website or web app, you might be overlooking a huge part of the market.

 No matter what type of business you have, a translated website sets your brand above the competition and expands your online reach.

 Let’s explore how expanding your brand’s multilingual resources can help your business.